-These White Chocolate Raspberry Muffins are the perfect combination of tart and sweet.
-The white chocolate is indulgent and rich, pairing perfectly with the fresh raspberries.
+These Raspberry and White Chocolate Muffins are the perfect combination of tart and sweet.
+The muffin batter is flawlessly balanced with the richness of the white chocolate chips and the tartness of the fresh raspberries.
+It’s an easy-to-make and delicious recipe for a sweet breakfast.

 This is one of the most popular flavor combinations…but in muffin form!